seanreed1111/sql-recipes/recipes.md

 Referring to Join Output Column Names in Programs Problem
-You need to process the result of a join from within a program, but the column names in the result set aren’t unique.
+You need to process the result of a join FROM within a program, but the column names in the result set aren’t unique.

 Solution
 Revise the query using column aliases so that each column has a unique name, or refer to the columns by position.

 Discussion
-Joins typically retrieve columns from related tables, so it’s not unusual for columns selected from different tables to have the same names.
+Joins typically retrieve columns FROM related tables, so it’s not unusual for columns SELECTed FROM different tables to have the same names.
 Consider the following join that shows the items in your art collection (originally seen in Recipe 12.1).
 For each painting, it displays artist name, painting title, the state in which you acquired the item, and how much it cost: mysql> SELECT artist.name, painting.title, states.name, painting.price -> FROM artist INNER JOIN painting INNER JOIN states -> ON artist.a_id = painting.a_id AND painting.state = states.abbrev;